 Millennials are often touted as reckless spenders with poor money management habits, but a recent report points to their older cohorts as the ones to exhibit less-than-stellar financial habits.

-Baby boomers were carrying an average of just under $7,000 in credit card debt in 2019, compared with $4,889 in average total debt millennials owed the same year, according to data analyzed by Experian.
+Baby boomers were carrying an average of just under $7,000 in credit card debt, compared with $4,889 in average total debt millennials, according to data analyzed by Experian.

 One contributing factor may be that baby boomers also carry an average of 4.8 cards in their wallets, while millennials have an average of 3.2 credit cards in their wallets.